 Special flood hazard area.
 An area in the floodplain subject to a 1 percent or greater chance of flooding in any given year.
-Special flood hazard areas are shown on FIRMs as Zone A, AO, A1-A30, AE, A99, AH, V1-V30, VE or V. The term also includes areas shown on other flood hazard maps, if such maps are adopted by the Town of Redington Shores, or otherwise legally designated.
+Special flood hazard areas are shown on FIRMs as Zone A, AO, A1-A30, AE, A99, AH, V1-V30, VE or V.

+The term also includes areas shown on other flood hazard maps, if such maps are adopted by the town, or otherwise legally designated.
 [Also defined in FBC, B § 1612.2.]